 Scientific Foundation

 The concept of fractions has ancient roots, dating back to early civilizations.
-Egyptians used fractions extensively in their measurements and calculations, primarily as unit fractions (fractions with a numerator of 1).
+Still, egyptians used fractions extensively in their measurements and calculations, primarily as unit fractions (fractions with a numerator of 1).
 The Babylonians developed a sophisticated number system based on the number 60, which facilitated the use of fractions in astronomy and commerce.

 Essential Concepts